jovibor/ListEx/README.md

 ```

 ### [](#)LISTEX_MSG_EDITBEGIN
-Sent when an edit box for cell's data editing is about to show up.
+Sent to the parent window when an edit box for cell's data editing is about to show up.
 If you don't want it to show up, you can set the `PLISTEXDATAINFO::fAllowEdit` to `false` in response.
 ```cpp
 BOOL CMyDlg::OnNotify(WPARAM wParam, LPARAM lParam, LRESULT* /*pResult*/) {
     const auto pLDI = reinterpret_cast<LISTEX::PLISTEXDATAINFO>(pNMHDR);